Seddryck/Didot/README.md

 - `-t, --Template` (required): Specifies the path to the Scriban template file.
 - `-s, --Source`: Specifies the path to the source data file, which can be in YAML, JSON, or XML format.
 If this argument is not provided, the data will be read from the console input.
 In such cases, the `-p, --Parser` option becomes mandatory.
+- `-i, --StdIn`: Specifies that the input is coming from the console.
+This option is required only when the --Source argument is omitted.
 - `-p, --Parser`: Defines the parser to use when the source data is provided through the console.
 Accepted values are `yaml`, `json` or `xml`.
-This option is required only when the --Source argument is omitted.
+This option is required only when the `--Source` argument is omitted or if the extension of the source file is not recognized to determine the parser.
 - `-o, --Output`: Specifies the path to the output file where the generated content will be saved.
 If not provided, the output will be displayed directly in the console.

 #### Example: